dsavransky/EXOSIMS/documentation/completeness.rst

 Completeness
 ================

-The completeness module is responsible for computing the photometric and obscurational completeness [Brown2005]_ of target stars.
+The completeness module is responsible for computing the photometric and obscurational :term:`completeness` [Brown2005]_ of target stars.
 There are primarily two approaches to performing these computations:

 #.
 Via Monte Carlo methods, as in the original [Brown2005]_ reference.
 This is implemented in :py:mod:`EXOSIMS.Completeness.BrownCompleteness`.
 #.
 Semi-analytically, as in [Garrett2016]_.
 This is implemented in :py:mod:`EXOSIMS.Completeness.GarrettCompleteness`.